francoismdj/netbox-kea-dhcp/README.md

 -----------

 - When a change occured, the whole DHCP configuration is gotten from Kea, modified, and sent back.
+It may put some stress on the DHCP server in case of frequent changes.
 This is a limitation of Kea open source commands.
 A better update granularity would require an ISC paid subscription.
-- Every event received triggers one or more queries to Netbox, even if event payload holds the information.
-This allows to have a unique  point where filters are applied and attributes are read.
 - Kea internal subnet `id` keys are not preserved, as they induce conflicts when configuration is pushed back to the DHCP server.
+This may have drawbacks in case subnets are frequently added/removed, as some Kea configuration elements (like leases…) are attached to the identifier.
+Subnets identifiers could be preserved by using Kea paid hooks.
 - When Kea URI is of the form `file:///path/to/kea-config`, config is written to the file in an unsafe manner: if the write fails, the file will be inconsistent.
-This is because the file feature was coded for testing purpose.
+This is because the file feature is intended for tests.